Trebaruna: Epigraphic evidence

 José d'Encarnação lists an inscription from the Roman villa of Freiria (Cascais) (found on August 27, 1985), where a Triborunnis is invoked - a possible reference to this deity.
 The component Tribo- he interprets as cognate to PIE *treb-.

 A more recent inscription from Capera is a dedicatory epigraphy by a person named Marcus Fidius to Augusta Trebaruna.

+Daniela Ferreira suggests that Beira Baixa is the deity's original area of worship, given the "concentration" of epigraphies in Beira Baixa.

 Possible role

 José Leite de Vasconcellos suggested that Trebaruna was a war goddess, since he found a second votive altar by the same person (Toncius Toncetami), dedicated to Roman goddess Victoria.

 Based on a possible etymology of her name, it seems she was a protector or protectress of property, home, and families.
 In the same vein, Olivares Pedreños cited positions by d'Arbois de Jubainville and Lambrino that interpret her as a protectress of the group or tribe.

 Legacy

 Following the announcement in 1895 by José Leite de Vasconcelos of the discovery of Trebaruna as a new theonym, a poem celebrating this was published which likened Trebaruna to the Roman Victoria.
 She has recently become, among neopagans, a goddess of battles and alliances.

 The Portuguese metal-band Moonspell composed a song called "Trebaruna" which is a celebration of the goddess.